 I’ve been a professional catfish guide for fifteen years and spend a lot of time throwing a cast net.
 This covers exactly what I do as well as tips for success throwing a cast net.

 There are a number of ways to throw a cast net and there is no right or wrong way.
-The ultimate goal is that you can throw the net, get it to fully open up and can get shad inside of it.
+The ultimate goal is that you can throw the net, get it to fully open up, and can get shad inside of it.
 It really doesn’t matter how you throw the net as long as these things happen.

 This covers two tutorials on how to throw a cast net.
 One involves using your teeth and the other places the net over your hand instead of using your teeth.
 I’ve been throwing cast nets using my teeth for years and it’s an old habit.
 I can throw without using my teeth just as well but still prefer the other method of throwing a cast net.

 I am a firm believer that anyone can throw a cast net with some practice.
-Most people that tell me they cannot throw a net either have not paid attention to how to correctly throw or have not devoted enough effort to practicing.
+Most people that tell me they cannot throw a net either have not paid attention to how to correctly throw or have not devoted enough effort to practice.

 Tips On How To Throw a Cast Net